lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.9 Historic Generation in Sierra Leone
 ----------
 Historic power-sector generation and energy imports in Sierra Leone are visualised in the  figure below, whilst a table of this data can be found in subsection A6 of the Annex.
-Mini-grids are not currently included in the OSeMOSYS-SL model, however have been included for future modelling efforts.
+Mini-grids are not currently included in the OSeMOSYS-SL model, however, have been included for future modelling efforts.

 .. figure:: img/SL_Hist_Gen.png
    :align:   center